Analytics for Procurement Powering Actionable Insights

 - Forecasting: Predictive models used to determine future spending trends and their impact on a company’s bottom line.

 - Benchmarking: Using key performance indicators (KPIs) to monitor and evaluate performance and compliance.
-KPIs can be established for internal processes, vendor performance and compliance, or organisational performance in the marketplace.
+KPIs can be established for internal processes, vendor performance and compliance, or organizational performance in the marketplace.

 The Growing Importance of Procurement Analytics